Ashish5525/Crawler/README.md

 # Crawler
-A website crawler, that crawls through links within the website
+A website crawler, that crawls through the links within the website.
+The user inputs the number for the crawler to visit different pages.